 Well, the answer is that we don’t (usually).
 Sure, generalized forces allow us to quite easily specify forces using generalized coordinates (if we wish to know only the forces), but in most cases, the Euler-Lagrange equation will work just as well.

-The only exception to this is if we want to incorporate things like friction into Lagrangian mechanics (friction being a force that can’t be derived from a potential energy, i.e. a non-conservative force as I explain in this article).
+The only exception to this is if we want to incorporate things like friction into Lagrangian mechanics (friction being a force that can’t be derived from a potential energy, i.e. a non-conservative force).

 For friction and non-conservative forces in general, we have to add them manually into the Euler-Lagrange equations as generalized forces (the generalized friction forces I’ll denote by Qif) like this: